 - Appropriate subject knowledge or the capacity to develop it during the course

 - A commitment to a career in primary education

 - Strong interpersonal and communication skills, including the ability to foster good relationships with children

 - An understanding of the demands and expectations of the teaching profession

 The Selection Process

-- The capability to meet the required DfE Standards for Qualified Teacher Status by the end of their training and the appropriate personal and intellectual qualities required to become teachers.
+- The potential to meet the required DfE Standards for Qualified Teacher Status by the end of their training

 - That they possess physical and mental fitness to teach.